+To succeed on their Eighth Amendment claim, Plaintiffs must also show that there is "an alternative that is 'feasible, readily implemented, and in fact significantly reduce[s] a substantial risk of severe pain."
+Glossip, 135 S. Ct. at 2737 (quoting Baze, 553 U.S. at 52) (alteration in original).
 Glossip explicitly states that whether an alternative method of execution is available is a "factual finding" subject to the "clearly erroneous" standard of review.
 Glossip, 135 S. Ct. at 2738.
-Other than defining "availability" as a factual finding, the Supreme Court has provided very little guidance as to the definition of "availability" of execution methods.
+Other than defining "availability" as a factual finding, the Supreme Court provides little guidance as to the definition of "availability."
 As the district court observed, "In Baze and Glossip, the Supreme Court did not attempt to quantify how available the alternative method must be to qualify."
 Decision & Order at 107.